So Emotional: Polls and rankings

-Uses in popular culture
+Uses in popular culture and covers

-In the music video for Childish Gambino's 2018 promo single, "Feels Like Summer", Houston depicted in animated form - appears along with several other famous and iconic figures/people.
-Her look is based on the single cover for the 1987 single.
+In the music video for Childish Gambino's 2018 promo single "Feels Like Summer", Houston is depicted in animated form, appearing along with several other famous and iconic figures/people.
+Her look is based on the cover for the 1987 single.

+In season 9 of RuPaul's Drag Race, Sasha Velour gave a memorable performance of the song during the show's lip sync battle between her and Shea Coulee in which she removed her wig to reveal a series of rose petals falling out of her head, which she later won.
+Allison Shoemaker of The A.V.
+Club named Velour's lipsync to "So Emotional" as the best TV performance of 2017.

+In a 2022 CNN article on Houston's influence on gay culture, Velour explained that her performance of the song was her way of [capturing] the feeling of isolation, among other things, telling them "I saw the rose petals as a kind of iconography or metaphor...
+Loneliness, heartache, love, loss, grieving – I can hear different colors of all of that in 'So Emotional.'
+I wanted to take something broad like that, and just show how it builds and builds as her (Houston’s) performance gets more intense."

+Following Velour's performance of the song, streams of "So Emotional" on Spotify increased by 650%.

 In S1 E2-E3 of the 2020 Netflix show Julie and the Phantoms, the character Alex Mercer (Owen Joyner) wears a "So Emotional" t-shirt.
 This is a play on his character being the emotional, sensitive one of the group.
 They were not allowed to use Whitney Houston's image.

 The poster for the 2022 biopic Whitney Houston: I Wanna Dance with Somebody, was revealed with actress Naomi Ackie depicted as Houston in her “So Emotional” look.
 Much like the single cover/video Ackie is donning a leather jacket, tank top, jeans & boots with socks.

 The song has also been covered and sampled numerous times according to WhoSampled, most notably in songs such as "Daddy" by Beyoncé on her 2003 solo debut album, Dangerously in Love.

 For the Glee Houston tribute episode, "Dance with Somebody" in 2012, the song was covered by Naya Rivera and Lea Michele.

 Pop-rock musician Jon McLaughlin recorded a ballad version of the song and released it as a single in 2019.

-In 2023, singer Claire Richards covered the song in a dance and house-styled production for the deluxe edition of her album, Euphoria.
+In 2023, singer Claire Richards covered the song in a dance and house-styled production for the album, Euphoria.